 The Vehicle: A Porsche 911 Carrera convertible.
 Ray-Bans should be worn; plastic visors shouldn’t.

-The Story: Pacific Coast Highway (aka PCH to locals) is a sun-drenched road that hugs the coastline and one of L.A.’s quintessential drives, featured in countless car commercials, TV shows and movies.
+The Story: The Pacific Coast Highway drive (aka PCH to locals) is a sun-drenched road that hugs the coastline and one of L.A.’s quintessential California scenic drives, featured in countless car commercials, TV shows and movies.
 Look to one side and you’ll see beaches full of pickup volleyball games, sun worshippers and surfers waiting for the next set.
 Turn to the other side and you’ll see multimillion dollar homes from the pages of People magazine set atop rugged mountains.
 This is one drive that’s beautiful any time of day, from sunrise to sunset.
 You don’t need a map to navigate; just head north from Santa Monica and then head back the way you came.

 Reasons to Pull Over: Watch longboarders catch rolling waves at Surfrider Beach; immerse yourself in classical Mediterranean art at the Getty Villa; or wander near the cliffs of Point Dume in search of seashells and inner zen.